husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 # Following object using your smartphone #

-In this tutorial you will learn how to use your smartphone sensors in your robotic design.
-Husarion created <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode Android app</a> that provide smartphone sensors for the robotic system as ROS nodes.
-Typical smarthone contains a camera, distance sensor, microphone, accelerometer, gyro and more.
-Smartphone are currently so common, that in many cases it's cheaper to use a smartphone than buying dedicated sensors for your robot.
+In this tutorial you will learn how to use smartphone sensors in your robotic design.
+Husarion created <a href="https://play.google.com/store/apps/details?id=com.husarion.node">hNode Android app</a> that provides smartphone sensors for the robotic system based on ROS.
+Typical smartphone contains a camera, distance sensor, microphone, accelerometer, gyro and more.
+Smartphone are currently so common, that in many cases it's cheaper to use them, than buying dedicated sensors for a robot.

-As a simple example to show you how to use it, and let you kickstart with your own projec, we described a robot that autonomously follows any object.
+As a simple example to show you how to use it, and let you kickstart with your own project, we will present a robot that autonomously follows any object.

 ## Architecture of the system ##